DARE: Diverse Visual Question Answering with Robustness Evaluation: : Dataset Overview

 \rparagraph{Visual Commonsense Reasoning / VCR} In order to answer the questions, it is required to grasp the scene and make commonsense derivations from it about a person marked in the image, which might cover plausible motivation, thoughts, or the most likely next action of the person.

-\rparagraph{Culture} A lot of objects and concepts encountered both in text and images are rooted in their culture and/or differ across different cultures~\cite{liu2024culturally}.
-This category requires answering the same question about an image from a Western and an image from a non-Western culture.
-For the images in those pairs, the answer is different.
+\rparagraph{Culture} Many objects and concepts encountered both in text and images are rooted in their culture and/or differ across different cultures~\cite{liu2024culturally}.
+This category thus requires answering questions about images of important concepts in different cultures, where we (incorrectly, for simplicity) approximate the culture by the language spoken by people.
 This requires the model to reason over concepts from a wide set of cultures.
-For instance, the example questions in Figure~\ref{fig:examples} require knowledge about holidays and how certain objects are used.
+For instance, the examples in Figure~\ref{fig:examples} require knowledge about holidays, and use of certain objects.

 \rparagraph{Trick} Here, we directly target mistakes in descriptions generated by state-of-the-art VLMs, where the key assumption is that the mistakes in the description point to incorrect understanding of that aspect of the image.
 To this end, we use GPT-4 and Gemini to obtain descriptions that we present to the annotators so that they can identify misconceptions and write questions targeting them.
 We note that through this design principle the questions are tied to the model used to generate the description.
 Therefore, this category should be used only for evaluation and comparison of models which were not used to generate the descriptions.
 The examples in this category cover a wide range of challenging questions (e.g., see examples in Figure~\ref{fig:examples}).